Anecarat/write/README.md

 # Installation

-This installation guide is written for Ubuntu, please adapt the commands to your operation system where needed. write*!* should work on all GNU/Linux distributions, as well as OS X and Windows.
+This installation guide is written for [Ubuntu](http://www.ubuntu.com/), please adapt the commands to your operation system where needed. write*!* should work on all GNU/Linux distributions, as well as OS X and Windows.

-Open up your favourite terminal an let’s go!
+Open up your favourite terminal and let’s go!

 ## Prerequisites